jakstein/KenshiMarketPrices/README.md

 ## Overview

 This project is a tool for a game Kenshi, to read save files and extract the current market markups for the given save.
 It also then translates the item IDs into a human readable version using game files.
 After this it converts the JSON files into CSV for easy viewing.
+It also supports modded items (if the modded items are present in the game files).

 [![image.png](https://i.postimg.cc/zDxqXvKB/image.png)](https://postimg.cc/SjYBgyZF)